Sibling revelry: Three brothers and a sister hand-craft a custom furniture business

 “We’re really passionate about constructing things and actually making something from scratch, and taking something that was a big stack of wood and turning it into something that’s usable for decades,” said Kalen Pereida-Rice.

 As demand for their work grew, so did the business.
 Tristan and Kalen moved operations back to Arizona, where they’re from, and hired their two other siblings, Ashton and Amras.
-Today Pereida-Rice Woodworking has seven fulltime employees with plans to hire more.
+Today Timeless Wood Furniture has seven full-time employees with plans to hire more.
 Each piece is built, sanded and stained at the company’s warehouse in Glendale.

 “We are building something that will last generations, not just a lifetime,” said Tristan.